Message from the Director

 If you are interested in planning an event for the Region, you must fill out this form.The completed form will be sent to your Regional Director and Regional Treasurer for approval.
-Once approved, they will connect with the NASPA Central Office and a staff member will reach out to you for training and event set-up.
+They'll be in touch with further information.

 NASPA Region II has long been one of the largest regions (by membership) due to the number of colleges and universities located in the Middle-Atlantic United States.
 The leadership of Region II strives to recognize the excellent work being done within the region as well building talent at all levels by providing members with professional development and networking opportunities.
 Each year, Region II celebrates its community of student affairs professionals and students at the Region II Conference, held annually in June.
 We have several pages dedicated to the history of Region II in an attempt to help create a repository for members to see what we have done and what we still need to do.
 Feel free to peruse and let us know if we are missing something or there is something that you would like to see!

 - Jeffrey S. Putman, NASPA Region II Historian

 Mission: To connect members of the regional student aﬀairs community in professional development eﬀorts that build competencies and creates networks to share the rewards and challenges of educating college students.